pull out shelves rolling shelving sliding shelf

 Pull out shelf design

-We designed our pull out shelves to be just that, pull out shelves.
+• We designed our pull out shelves to be just that, pull out shelves.
 We know that that may be heavily loaded and that they will be opened and closed thousands of times, after all they are kitchen shelves.
 We also know that we can not guarantee them to last without designing them to do just that.
-We know that a shelf without sides will not hold items in place and sliding shelves in most cases should have sides.
+We know that a shelf without sides will not hold items in place and sliding shelves should have sides unless they are being used as a keyboard tray or to support a computer printer etc. in which case our economy shelves are just the the right product for the job.
 We also know that the shelf sides cannot be too tall or you will not be able to see what is in it.
 The design of our kitchen pull out shelves has been proven to last.
 The design of our pull out shelves utilizes the sides and front / back for the structural integrity of the rolling shelf.
 A flat piece of particle board or even birch or other plywood may warp over time and this will cause alignment problems as well as the possibility of sagging so badly the the shelf cannot slide.
 Particle board does not have the screw holding ability of Baltic Birch.
 With the Baltic Birch plywood used vertically as we do the full potential of wood's strength is realized.
-In over twelve years now we have not changed the design of our standard pull out shelf because it works so well.
+In over all these many years now we have not changed the design of our pull out shelf because they just work so well.
 Other companies see our ideas and try to copy them, in fact we repeatedly find our pictures on other company's web sites.
 They do not have the experience that we do and many of them offer inferior designs because they simply do not know any better.
 Of course some offer cheaper designs just so they can make a little more money from unsuspecting customers, they usually offer a discount when you buy more than one shelf.
 Don't they feel comfortable enough with their product to trust that you will come back after seeing the first pull out shelf?
 We offer a design that is proven and is guaranteed to last.

 Rabbet joints